-In 2020, we achieved 100% traceability of our direct, global supply chain, which is cocoa procured directly from farmers, or from a farming co-operative, farmer group, community or growing area.
+In 2020, we achieved 100% traceability of our direct, global supply chain, which is cocoa procured directly from farmers, or from a farm, farmer group, or cooperative.
 This is a vital step forward on the road to eliminating child labor completely and putting children first in cocoa.
-And we rolled out child labor monitoring in collaboration with the Fair Labor Association (FLA) across all our managed sustainability programs, covering 183,000 cocoa households in nine countries.
+And we rolled out child labor monitoring in collaboration with the Fair Labor Association (FLA) across all our managed sustainability programs, covering 218,437 cocoa households in nine countries.
 The data is helping us to identify children at risk and take effective action to remediate cases of child labor.
+This includes extending the monitoring to countries like Papua New Guinea, after our monitoring flagged the country as an emerging hotspot for cocoarelated child labor in 2020.